robisim74/angular-l10n/doc/quick-start.md

             'angular2localization': 'npm:angular2localization/bundles/angular2localization.umd.js'
         }
 ```
-Import the modules you need in `app.module.ts`:
+Import the modules and the components you need in `app.module.ts`:
 ```TypeScript
 ...
 import { AppComponent } from './app.component';